python/cpython/Doc/tutorial/errors.rst

            self.next = next
            self.message = message

-Most exceptions are defined with names that end in "Error," similar to the naming of the standard exceptions.
+Most exceptions are defined with names that end in "Error", similar to the naming of the standard exceptions.

 Many standard modules define their own exceptions to report errors that may